Top Reasons you should Decline that Job Interview/Offer

 As a mom, you must love the stability that having roots in a certain location offers, so if the job is taking you away from that location, then you should reconsider.

-8. If The Job Has a Poor Work-Life Balance Turn it Down
+8. Job Has a Poor Work-Life Balance

 If you realize that the job will take your time and energy away from your family, your work-life balance will be greatly affected.
 For instance, many managerial roles in certain industries have crises requiring one to be urgently available at any time or day of the week.